What is the meaning of Employee Engagement?

 Growth opportunities and talent development

 Provide opportunities, activities, and programs for people to grow and learn.
 Great leaders know the personal and professional goals of everyone on their team.
-They find ways to align individual's goals with the mission of the organization.
+They find ways to align the goals of each employee with the mission of the organization.
 This not only improves the employee experience, but also attracts top talent.
 These are tangible benefits to the organization.
 Explore many ways to develop your teams.
 Bring in speakers and industry experts.
 Create a library area with relevant materials.
 Get your senior staff active and involved with mentorship and returnship programs.
 Provide employees with the chance to attend workshops, conferences, and online classes.

 How to measure employee engagement: